 - Offering legal advice and guidance

-- Representing you to the prosecution, judge, and jury
+- Representing you in interactions with the prosecution, judge, and jury

-- Presenting substantial evidence of your side of the story
+- Presenting evidence supporting your side of the story

 - Advocating on your behalf

-- Arguing for the best possible outcome in your case
+- Seeking the best possible outcome in your case

-We believe one false allegation or even a small mistake should not determine your future opportunities.
+We believe one false allegation or even a small mistake should not determine your future.
 We will fight for you.
-Call us today at 610-680-7842 for your initial consultation.

 Pennsylvania Treats Drug Convictions as Serious Offenses

-The penalties you may face if convicted of a drug offense vary, depending heavily on:
+The penalties you may face if convicted of a drug offense vary depending on:

 - The drug in question